sibabale/app-scaffolder/README.md

 ## Local Installation of Style Libraries

-Scaffold CLI can install style libraries from a local source.
+App Scaffolder can install style libraries from a local source.
 Make sure you have the local packages available before running the CLI.

 ## Contributing